14 Feb Logicalis: Making Walls Talk

 According to Michelle, “While the effect may appear random, it is anything but.
 There is a single base layer of film installed at the width and elevation on all glass walls throughout the office.
 The second layer of the design extends above and below the base layer.
 The base layer brought a calm consistency to the design while also simplifying the installation by establishing a consistent baseline.”

 Custom-designed privacy graphic applied to huddle rooms.

 The Logicalis team came up with the words to name their huddle rooms.
 By bringing the names to the glass design, we increased the energy level, made the space feel like them, and told their story more clearly and visibly than with a traditional wall plaque next to the door.

 During the discovery phase of the project, it was learned that some of the clear glass walls had also proven to be a safety concern.
 This was solved with a simple stripe of transparent red film.

 The values of the company were told on two separate walls.
 While digital display told stories about the values in action, the three core values and other brand words were intended to feel more enduring.

 Company values expressed in 376 characters in 4 heights and 3 depths from precision laser-cut acrylic, finished to brand colors.

 According to Ideation designer, Michelle Lannoo, “In keeping with our visual melody or theme throughout the space, for this wall, I let the words be the linear block pattern we were used elsewhere.
 In this application the pattern became 3-dimensional.
 The 376 letters were produced in 4 different heights and 3 different thicknesses.
 To bring attention to the 3 core values, we layered the laser-cut letters and made the base layer their glossy red brand color while using a matte white finish on the first layer.
-By using the same matte finish on the letter surfaces as the wall, it feel like the letters were part of the wall, increasing that sense of permanency.”
+By using the same matte finish on the letter surfaces as the wall, it feels like the letters are part of the wall, increasing that sense of permanency.”